The dialogue on the subject of blockchain has evolved since bitcoin achieved mainstream notoriety a few years ago.

 Last year’s performance certainly proved them right, with most crypto-assets losing significant value.

-Despite the value loss, however, Bitcoin remains the most popular use case for blockchain technology, arguably being the first mover in the decentralised payment sector.
+Despite the value loss, however, Bitcoin remains the most popular use case for blockchain technology, arguably being the first mover in the decentralized payment sector.

 There is also room to argue that the role of retail investors in crypto-assets should be limited and controlled.
 The world is still in the process of discovering the true potential of this technology, and risks arising from retail investor speculation can skew or delay the discovery process.